 Increasingly, tax professionals are being targeted by identity thieves.
 These criminals – many of them sophisticated, organized syndicates - are redoubling their efforts to gather personal data to file fraudulent federal and state income tax returns.
 The Security Summit has a campaign aimed at tax professionals: Protect Your Clients; Protect Yourself.

-Recent scams targeting the tax professional community include:
+Other recent scams targeting the tax professional community include:

 - Tax Professionals Urged to Step Up Security as Filing Scheme Emerges